blazexnz/blazexnz.github.io/mental-math/readme.md

 - **Choose operation:** Practice either **Addition** or **Multiplication**
 - **Three difficulty levels:**
-  - **Level 1:** Single-digit primary number, second number can be 1–3 digits
+  - **Level 1:** Single-digit as the main number, second number can be 1–3 digits
-  - **Level 2:** Double-digit primary number, second number can be 1–3 digits
+  - **Level 2:** Double-digit as the main number, second number can be 1–3 digits
-  - **Level 3:** Triple-digit primary number, second number can be 1–3 digits
+  - **Level 3:** Triple-digit as the main number, second number can be 1–3 digits
 - **Two modes:**
   - **Input & Check:** Enter your answer and submit; correct/incorrect counters update in real-time, instant feedback on wrong answers
   - **Continuous Tap:** Tap anywhere on the screen to generate new problems; running total and problem count are tracked automatically